openframeworks/ofSite/documentation/types/ofRectangle.markdown

 ofRectangle is a simple container for describing the position and size of a 2D rectangle.
 The ofRectangle class provides a data structure and a collection of useful helper methods for manipulating rectangles.

-Since the `width` and `height` variables can be negative, the x/y-position is not guaranteed to represent the upper right hand corner.
+Since the `width` and `height` variables can be negative, the x/y-position is not guaranteed to represent the upper left hand corner.
 For example, two visually identical rectangles can be represented in the following ways:

 ~~~~{.cpp}
     ofRectangle myRect(0, 0, 100, 100);